chettrick/stm32cubef4/Projects/STM324xG_EVAL/Applications/FreeRTOS/FreeRTOS_ThreadCreation/readme.txt

 /**
   @page FreeRTOS_ThreadCreation FreeRTOS Thread Creation application

   @verbatim
-  ******************** (C) COPYRIGHT 2016 STMicroelectronics *******************
+  ******************** (C) COPYRIGHT 2017 STMicroelectronics *******************
   * @file    FreeRTOS/FreeRTOS_ThreadCreation/readme.txt
   * @author  MCD Application Team
-  * @version V1.3.6
+  * @version V1.4.0
-  * @date    04-November-2016
+  * @date    17-February-2017
   * @brief   Description of the FreeRTOS Thread Creation application.
   ******************************************************************************
   * @attention
   *
-  * <h2><center>&copy; Copyright © 2016 STMicroelectronics International N.V.
+  * <h2><center>&copy; Copyright (c) 2017 STMicroelectronics International N.V.
   * All rights reserved.</center></h2>
   *
   * Redistribution and use in source and binary forms, with or without
   * modification, are permitted, provided that the following conditions are met:
   *
   * 1. Redistribution of source code must retain the above copyright notice,
   *    this list of conditions and the following disclaimer.
   * 2. Redistributions in binary form must reproduce the above copyright notice,
   *    this list of conditions and the following disclaimer in the documentation
   *    and/or other materials provided with the distribution.
   * 3. Neither the name of STMicroelectronics nor the names of other
   *    contributors to this software may be used to endorse or promote products
   *    derived from this software without specific written permission.
   * 4. This software, including modifications and/or derivative works of this
   *    software, must execute solely and exclusively on microcontroller or
   *    microprocessor devices manufactured by or for STMicroelectronics.
   * 5. Redistribution and use of this software other than as permitted under
   *    this license is void and will automatically terminate your rights under
   *    this license.
   *
   * THIS SOFTWARE IS PROVIDED BY STMICROELECTRONICS AND CONTRIBUTORS "AS IS"
   * AND ANY EXPRESS, IMPLIED OR STATUTORY WARRANTIES, INCLUDING, BUT NOT
   * LIMITED TO, THE IMPLIED WARRANTIES OF MERCHANTABILITY, FITNESS FOR A
   * PARTICULAR PURPOSE AND NON-INFRINGEMENT OF THIRD PARTY INTELLECTUAL PROPERTY
   * RIGHTS ARE DISCLAIMED TO THE FULLEST EXTENT PERMITTED BY LAW.
 IN NO EVENT
   * SHALL STMICROELECTRONICS OR CONTRIBUTORS BE LIABLE FOR ANY DIRECT, INDIRECT,
   * INCIDENTAL, SPECIAL, EXEMPLARY, OR CONSEQUENTIAL DAMAGES (INCLUDING, BUT NOT
   * LIMITED TO, PROCUREMENT OF SUBSTITUTE GOODS OR SERVICES; LOSS OF USE, DATA,
   * OR PROFITS; OR BUSINESS INTERRUPTION) HOWEVER CAUSED AND ON ANY THEORY OF
   * LIABILITY, WHETHER IN CONTRACT, STRICT LIABILITY, OR TORT (INCLUDING
   * NEGLIGENCE OR OTHERWISE) ARISING IN ANY WAY OUT OF THE USE OF THIS SOFTWARE,
   * EVEN IF ADVISED OF THE POSSIBILITY OF SUCH DAMAGE.
   *